Housing Terms and What They Mean

 -

-Naturally occurring affordable housing; housing that is available on the regular market, open to anyone and happens to be affordable to many families
+Naturally occurring affordable housing is housing that is available on the regular market, open to anyone, and happens to be affordable to many families.

 - Operating Subsidies